svn2github/exiv2/branches/gsoc13/msvc2005/ReadMe.txt

      work cleanly for me.
 They use different projects for VC9 and VC10.
      They don't provide support for VC8 or VC11

-     I have created build environments for zlib, expat and curl within exiv2/msvc2005.
+     I have created build environments for zlib1, libexpat and libcurl within exiv2/msvc2005.
-     I don't include the source code for zlib, expat or curl - only the build environment.
+     I don't include the source code for zlib1, libexpat or libcurl - only the build environment.

-     You are expected to install the "vanilla" expat and zlib libraries in a directory at the same level as exiv2.
+     You are expected to install the "vanilla" expat, zlib and curl source code in a directory at the same level as exiv2.
      I personally always build in the directory c:\gnu, however the name/location/spaces of the build directory are all irrelevant,